mpwillson/pcloud/README_token.md

 : List all authentication tokens: id, expires date and name are shown.

 -r
 : Force login reauthentication.
-Specify this option if use of the existing authentication tooken produces a 'Login failed' message.
+Specify this option if use of the existing authentication token produces a 'Login failed' message.
 The auth token may have been deleted from the pCloud server.
+A username (if not already provided in the **config_file**) and password will be requested.
+If a username is not present in the **config_file**, the one entered will be saved.

 -u username
 : Set pCloud username.
 This value is required and defaults to ''.